-We parked short term in the cobblestone street, and went upstairs to a delightfully light and airy property.
+We parked short term in the cobblestone street and went upstairs to a delightfully light and airy property.

 The Rentastan apartment was really modern, and the linen looked either brand new or ironed – so soft and fresh!
-It was all presented so well, and the staff member who assisted us even spoke English, and helped us with all our questions.
-Of course number one question for Explorason is “what is the wi-fi password”?
+It was all presented so well, and the staff member who assisted us even spoke English and helped us with all our questions.
+Of course, number one question for Explorason is “what is the wi-fi password”?

-Love, love, love the massive light that featured as central focal point of the main room too.
+Love, love, love the massive light that featured as a central focal point of the main room too.

 It had both heating and cooling, and a large flat screen remote TV.